-4. Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?
+5. Is there a wealth tax and, if so, which factors bring an individual within the scope of that tax, at what rate or rates is it charged, and when must tax returns be submitted and tax paid?

-In 1997, the Federal Constitutional Court declared the wealth tax unconstitutional.
-It has not been levied in Germany ever since.
+In 1995, the Federal Constitutional Court declared the wealth tax unconstitutional and repealed it at the beginning of 1997.
+However, proposals to reintroduce the wealth tax have been discussed repeatedly since then.

-5. Is tax charged on death or on gifts by individuals and, if so, which factors cause the tax to apply, when must a tax return be submitted, and at what rate, by whom and when must the tax be paid?
+6. Is tax charged on death or on gifts by individuals and, if so, which factors cause the tax to apply, when must a tax return be submitted, and at what rate, by whom and when must the tax be paid?

 Transfers by death or gifts are subject to the German inheritance and gift tax (IGT).
 The tax rates range from 7 to 50 percent, depending on the relationship between the transferor and the transferee, and the value of the share of the estate received.
 Spouses and descendants pay IGT at a rate of 7 to 30 percent.
 Transfers between most other relatives are taxed at a rate of 15 to 43 percent.
-Between unrelated persons, the applicable tax rate is 30 or 50 percent (for more than € 6 million).
+Between unrelated persons, the applicable tax rate is 30 or 50 percent (for more than \notin 6 million).